 Section 5 – Hourly Work

-Effective September 2016: Employing units shall be encouraged to use Graduate Employee appointments rather than hourly positions where appropriate and when supported by budget.
+Employing units must use Graduate Employee appointments rather than hourly positions where appropriate and supported by budget.

 Section 7 – Job Announcements